 From Nicole of American SW Obsessed

-St. George Utah often gets overlooked for other cities but there are so many fun things to do in St. George.
+St. George Utah often gets overlooked in favor of other Utah cities and towns, but there are so many fun things to do in St. George.

-First, St. George is located close to Zion National Park and two state parks – Sand Hollow and Snow Canyon.
-All three parks are known for their hiking and even cycling.
-What better way to take in the beautiful scenery of this area.
+First, St. George is located close to Zion National Park and two state parks, Sand Hollow and Snow Canyon.
+All three parks are known for their hiking and cycling.

 Bonneville Salt Flats